 My only hope for relief seemed to be in pretending I didn’t notice.
 I desperately wanted to be the person who could say, “Is that all you got?
 You hit like a girl.”
 I couldn’t have conceived of chasing off my attacker or in defending myself.
 The only thing I could imagine was coping better by developing tougher skin.

 It’s not a mystery to me where I learned to cope.
-While I was growing up being sexually and emotionally abused by my parents, I had no voice, no impact.
+While I was growing up being sexually abused by my dad and emotionally abused by both my parents, I had no voice, no impact.
 There was no escape from the bullies in my own home and it was unthinkable for my child self to say, “Mom and Dad, the way you treat me really hurts me and I deserve to be valued and respected.
 If you don’t change, I’m moving out on my own.”
 I was at their mercy.
 The way they treated me was what I was stuck with.

 My survival strategy was to try to avoid more abuse.
 Nobody had to tell me to overlook the ways my parents hurt me.
 Of course I had to “let it go.”
 It was survival to discount myself and focus on pleasing them so they might love me.